zzacong/ITECH2306-Lab-Assignment-1/README.md

 - Reformat toString() method on RatePayer and all Property classes
 - Reformat output on LoadRatePayers and LoadProperties classes
 - Modify zero-parameter constructor of RatePayer class

+V6.17 by Zac
+- Update JUnit test case - SchoolCommunityTestCase
+  - Test zero and negative value for numerical data
+- Move function of getting ownedProperties to RatePayerManager class